josh-monto/wasatch-forests/README.md

 This application is currently running at www.wasatch-forests.info.

-The application displays 144 aerial image segmentations into species labels.
+The application displays 144 aerial image segmentations labeled by species/group.

 The categories and colors for these labels are as follows: